bcgov/PGOWN-snapshot/README.md

 3. If you are running the code for the snapshot report due in Feb 2025, rename the folder labeled "2024July" to "2025Feb".
 4. Next, within the folder renamed above, go to /coding_flow/data/ and get updated files from relevant stakeholders for folders data_jb and data_rc.
 5. If you want to simply use the files already in this folder, open subfolder "data_rc" and unzip the file "PGOWN_Grades_Appr.zip" to extract the csv file directly.
-6. Whether use uploaded your own files in step 4 or not, copy the files in "data_new" subfolder (new in the last run) and paste them in "data_old" (old for this new run).
+6. Whether you uploaded your own files in step 4 or not, copy the files in "data_new" subfolder (new in the last run) and paste them in "data_old" (old for this new run).
 7. Go to /coding_flow/rcode/ and update the .Renviron file with updated credentials and policy targets' data.
 8. Open RStudio.
-Click on File > New Project > Existing Directory > ... (go to the directory PGOWN-snapshot-main; see Step 2)
+Click on File > New Project > Existing Directory > ... (go to the directory "PGOWN-snapshot-main"; see Step 2)
-9. Open the file PGOWN-Snapshot.Rmd in this project folder using R Markdown.
+9. Open the file "PGOWN-Snapshot.Rmd" in this project folder using R Markdown.
 Edit lines 4 and 9 to reflect the latest run of this coding pipeline.
-11. Run the file PGOWN-Snapshot.Rmd using the Knit button.
+10. Run the file "PGOWN-Snapshot.Rmd" using the Knit button.
 If you encounter errors in running this code, please file an [issue](https://github.com/bcgov/PGOWN-snapshot/issues/).
+11. An updated report called "PGOWN-Snapshot.html" should be placed in the /coding_flow/rcode/ folder.

 ### Reference